Vegan Dining in Santa Fe

 The vegan diet omits any animal products, and that means eggs and dairy along with meat.
 Its intent is to avoid animal cruelty and exploitation in food, clothing and any other related product or practice.
 The diet can promote weight loss and a lower body mass index because the higher dietary fiber content can leave you feeling more full than a non-vegan diet does.

-Last week's Gourmet Girl talked about a predicted food trend for 2019 in which plant-based entrées take center stage.
+This year, plant-based entrées take center stage.
 That's great news for vegans as well as vegetarians and even those on a gluten-free diet and you can already find such dishes in restaurant around town.
 So let's take a look at some revered Santa Fe restaurants where you'll find delectable vegan fare.
 In some places, you can order vegan dishes right off the menu and in others, you can request substitutions, swapping out meat and dairy with fruits and vegetables, for instance, and asking to keep cheese out of a salad.